 The length and timing of the Labor Doula Program is primarily up to the individual student.
-If pursuing a Labor Doula Certificate, you have up to two years from the time you complete the training workshop to begin the practicum.
-Once you begin the practicum, you have up to one year to complete the work and apply for certification.
-Some students prefer to complete their birth experience and independent work quickly and finish within two terms while other students choose to take the practicum more slowly and complete in three or four terms.
-If more time is needed, a student may petition for an extension from the SPC.
+If you are pursuing certification, you have up to two years from the time you complete the training workshop to begin the practicum.
+Once you begin the practicum, you have up to one year to complete the requirements and apply for certification.
+Some students prefer to complete their birth experience and independent work quickly and finish within two terms, while other students choose to work through the practicum more slowly, completing their work in three or four terms.
+If more time is needed, a student may petition for an extension from the Specialized Programs Coordinator.

 Labor Doula Program